go back to main page

 About

-The aim is to find operators for the development of a viable concept for a modular test infrastructure in Schleswig-Holstein, Germany, which should facilitate the transition from the laboratory to industrial scale and validate feasibility on an economic scale.
+The aim is to find experts and operators to develop a viable concept for a modular test infrastructure in Schleswig-Holstein that will facilitate the transition from the laboratory to industrial scale and validate feasibility on an economic scale.

-The background: We in Schleswig-Holstein have no shortage of marine resources and established innovation networks.
-What has been lacking so far, however, are suitable structures for testing and scaling bio-based processes with Technology Readiness Level (TRL) 5 to 8 – the much-cited “Valley of Death.”
-This means that processes that are feasible in the laboratory are not automatically transferable to economic scales.
-Whether and how a technology/extraction/refinery/(...) is scalable should be tested with low investment and risk in a permanent facility with the appropriate technical equipment.
+The background: With the help of our partners in the Innovation Cluster for Blue Bioeconomy, a great deal of research knowledge and several prototypes have been developed.
+What is still lacking, however, are suitable structures for testing and scaling bio-based processes in order to grow beyond Technology Readiness Levels (TRL) 5 to 8 – the much-cited “Valley of Death.”
+Processes that are feasible on a laboratory scale cannot always be easily transferred to large and economic scales.
+Whether and how a technology/extract/product (...) is scalable should be tested in a permanent facility with appropriate modular technical equipment.

-The project is aimed in particular at small and medium-sized enterprises and start-ups that are developing processes for the use of, for example, micro/macro algae, seaweed, or aquaculture side streams.
+The project is aimed at small and medium-sized enterprises and start-ups that are developing processes for the use of micro/macroalgae or aquaculture side streams, for example.

-Scientific findings will be systematically processed from analyses, stakeholder dialogues, and roadmapping, including in the form of process evaluations, open-discussion presentations on specialist platforms, and knowledge and technology transfer offerings.
-Knowledge transfer will take place prospectively through a physical scaling plant via collaborations with universities, educational institutions, and potential spin-offs.
+Scientific findings from AI-supported analyses, stakeholder dialogues, and roadmapping will be systematically processed and jointly reviewed in methodically sophisticated strategy workshops.
+Open discussions, presentations on specialist platforms, and visits to other scaling facilities for knowledge and technology transfer are planned.
 The connection to European networks creates export potential for processes and know-how from Schleswig-Holstein with an impact beyond the location.

-The project is funded by the Federal Ministry for Economic Affairs and Energy (BMWE).
+The project is funded by the Federal Ministry for Economic Affairs and Energy (BMWE) and coordinated by Kiel University.

 You would like to stay up to date or are interested in participating?